columbia-os/ezfs/README.md

 ```

 Once you have the one block case working, then you should consider what if the file requires more than one block.
 EZFS only supports index allocation of blocks to a file.
 As indicated above, the entries in your indirect block should simply be uint64_t stored block numbers.
 Indirect block entries that are not in use should be zeroed.
 If either the direct or indirect block entry in the inode are not used, the respective entry should also be zeroed.
-You should also be able to edit files with the nano editor, although it will complain about fsync() not being implemented.
+You should also be able to edit files with the `nano` editor, although it will complain about `fsync()` not being implemented.
 Fix this problem.

 Ensure that changes to the VFS inode are written back to disk.
-You should do this by implementing ezfs_write_inode().
+You should do this by implementing `ezfs_write_inode()`.
 Of course, VFS needs to be informed that the VFS inode is out of sync with the EZFS inode.
 Test this by unmounting and remounting.
 Writing to the buffer head only changes the contents in memory.
 It does not cause those changes to be written back to disk.
 Be sure to take the appropriate measures so that your modifications are written to disk.

-If there is not enough space in your file system to write what you need to write, you should return an appropriate error, specifically ENOSPC.
+If there is not enough space in your file system to write what you need to write, you should return an appropriate error, specifically [ENOSPC](https://elixir.bootlin.com/linux/v6.1/source/include/uapi/asm-generic/errno-base.h#L32).
 Keep in mind that there may be multiple reasons why there is not enough space.

 Until you introduced writing files, you were not really modifying your file system.
 Now that the file system is being modified, you should take care to make sure that concurrent file operations are being handled properly, if you have not done so already.
 For example, if two files are being modified at the same time, you want to make sure that you do not accidentally assign the same free data block to both files, which would obviously be an error.
 Make sure that your EZFS operations work properly when multiple processes or threads are performing those operations at any given time.
-Keep in mind that buffer head operations such as sb_bread may block if they need to go to disk.
-You may find it helpful to review how synchronization is handled in BFS.
+Keep in mind that buffer head operations such as `sb_bread` may block if they need to go to disk.
+You may find it helpful to review how synchronization is handled in [BFS](https://elixir.bootlin.com/linux/v5.10.138/source/fs/bfs).

 Part 9: Creating new files
 -------------------------------------
 Implement creating new files.
-That is, user programs should be able to call open() with a mode that includes O_CREAT.
-Note that an empty file should have 0 data blocks.
-Here's a sample session:
+That is, user programs should be able to call `open()` with a mode that includes 'O_CREAT'. ***Note that an empty file should have 0 data blocks.*** Here's a sample session:

 ```console
 $ cd /mnt/ez